Ethiopia’s political background

-The signing of an MOU with the National Electoral Board of Ethiopia (NEBE) in June 2018, has allowed us to expand our programme, working on capacity building and dialogue with political parties in Ethiopia.
+The signing of an MOU with NEBE in June 2018 allowed us to expand our programme to working on dialogue processes with political parties in Ethiopia.

 NEBE is an autonomous government agency which supervises and monitors Ethiopia’s elections and is responsible for the registration and oversight of political parties.
 The Chair of NEBE, Ms. Bertukan Medikssa, has further been mandated by the Prime Minister to organize the political dialogue on reforms.
 The new MOU will allow NIMD to support the board in fulfilling these roles effectively and transparently.